Victor Ghoshe

 Victor Ghoshe is an Indian author who has written novels and collection of stories primarily in the thriller and supernatural genres.
-As of October 2024, he has written two novels in English and four books containing collections of stories which are in Bengali.
+As of 2026, he has written two novels in English, a non fiction on navigating the AI-disrupted professional world, and four books containing collections of stories which are in Bengali.

 Career

 Victor Ghoshe began his writing career with his debut English novel, The Job Charnock Riddle, published in 2016.
+It is a historical thriller set in Kolkata.

 His second novel, Tomb of God, followed in 2021 and is available in the Kerala State Central Library.
-The author's latest book, Paranormal 2 was launched in 2023.
+The author's book Bengali collection of stories, Paranormal 2 was launched in 2023.

-In rural Uttar Pradesh, Ghoshe contributed to campaigns for the Diarrhea Alleviation through Zinc and ORS project (DAZT), which focused on educating caregivers about diarrhea treatment practices.
-The purpose of the project was to make caregivers adopt the usage of ORS and Zinc together in order to treat Diarrhea.
+Ghoshe’s 3rd book in English and 7th including his Bengali books, Future Proof tries to address the threat that AI poses in terms of work and career.
+Published by Om Books International, this is a deviation from the usual fiction that Victor Ghoshe creates.